SAL778/SIC-CoHive/docs/UserStories.md

 3. Approved placements are displayed on the application portal for users.

 9.03 - Application Portal
-As a user, I want to upload a CV document to my profile, so that it can be used when I apply for placements on the application portal.
+As a user, I want to upload a CV document to my profile, so that it can be used when I apply for placements on the application/job portal.

 Acceptance Tests